Bytespeicher/twitterstatus/CONTRIBUTING.md

 ## Add Translations

 In wordlist.py a list is available with words.
-The words folder contains a folder for each language.
+Translations of those words are available in the words folder.
+You can add a translation by adding a folder for a new language.
 Use IETF language tags for these folders.
 You can find a list with region/language examples [here](http://www.i18nguy.com/unicode/language-identifiers.html).

+Within the folder, create a wordlist.json.
+The worlist.json file contains a list of lists.
+For each word in wordlist.py a list of possible translations is added.

 You don't have to translate all phrases and you don't have to translate everything word by word - every phrase is a possible composite of one list item of every one of the lists.